 PTSD and Complex Trauma Therapy

-A neuroscience informed program using EMDR, somatic exercises, to recover safety and control of your mind, body and your relationship with yourself.
+A neuroscience informed program using EMDR and embodied practices to recovery safety and control of your mind, body and your relationship with yourself.

 Hopeful + Empowered + Active + Living